batistagroup/DirectMultiStep/README.md

 To use the tutorials, simply move/copy them to the root directory.
 This is necessary because the notebooks use relative imports.

 - [Tutorials/Basic_Usage.ipynb](/Tutorials/Basic_Usage.ipynb) walks you through how to input your compounds, steps, and starting materials.
 Visualization of routes in PDF is shown.
 - [Tutorials/Route_Separation.ipynb](/Tutorials/Route_Separation.ipynb) reproduces the route separation results from the paper.
 - [Tutorials/Pharma_Compounds.ipynb](/Tutorials/Pharma_Compounds.ipynb) reproduces the three FDA-approved drug results from the paper.

 ## Licenses

 All code is licensed under MIT License.
+The content of the [pre-print on arXiv](https://arxiv.org/abs/2405.13983) is licensed under CC-BY 4.0.

-## TODO:
+## TODO

 - Bring codecov to 80+.
 - Revise [Models/TensorGen.py](/DirectMultiStep/Models/TensorGen.py) so that it can work with batch size greater than 1.